Skip to content ↓

 ‘In English, we collaborate to connect with those around us through empathy, expression and curiosity.
 Our moral compass is shaped through the words we read, the stories we share and the desire to question the world we live in.
 In our ever-changing world, we will develop the skills we need to appreciate our language and to navigate our chosen paths in life.’

 Our English curriculum is centred around binary themes for each year group with a primary focus on fostering a love of reading for all.
 These themes have been selected as the central concepts of English Literature in addition to aligning with Catholic Social Teaching principles: Heroes and Villains, Conflict and Peace, Justice and Injustice, Power and Greed and Morality and Corruption.
-It is through these themes that pupils will explore their place within our society as reflected through the texts studied and scenarios experienced within each year group curriculum.
+It is through these themes that students will explore their place within our society as reflected through the texts studied and scenarios experienced within each year group curriculum.

 Likewise, in ALevel Literature, pupils study Aspects of Tragedy and Elements of Crime Writing in a linear style with the sequencing of literary methods, generic conventions, contexts and critical theory embedded in a spiralling nature as AQA specification B texts are taught.

-In Alevel Language, pupils also study Textual Variations and Representations and Language Diversity in a linear style with the sequencing of linguistic methods, forms, modes and critical theory embedded in a spiralling nature as the AQA specification topics are taught.
+In Alevel Language, students also study Textual Variations and Representations and Language Diversity in a linear style with the sequencing of linguistic methods, forms, modes and critical theory embedded in a spiralling nature as the AQA specification topics are taught.